-The table is displayed when there is at least one active Flow Sensor.
-The table shows the following data:
+The table is displayed while there is at least one active Flow Sensor.

-Status A green check mark indicates that the Flow Sensor is connected to the Console.
-If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 62).
+Status A green check mark indicates that the Flow Sensor is connected to Console.
+If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 66).
 Sensor Name Displays the name of the Flow Sensor.
-Click to open a new tab with data specific to the Sensor.
+Click to open a new tab with data specific to the Flow Sensor.
 Administrators and operators can right-click to open the Flow Sensor Configuration window.
 Interface The interface name and a colored square with the configured graph color.
-If the interface names are missing for more than 5 minutes after the Sensor has start the Flow Sensor troubleshooting guide from page 40.
-Pkts/s (In / Out) The inbound and outbound packets/second throughput after IP or AS validation.
-Inbound Bits/s The inbound bits/second throughput after IP or AS validation and usage percent.
-Outbound Bits/s The outbound bits/second throughput after IP or AS validation and usage percent.
-IPs (Int / Ext) The number of IP addresses that send or receive traffic.
+If the interface names are missing for more than 5 minutes after the Flow Sensor has started, check the troubleshooting guide from page 44.
+Pkts/s (In / Out) Inbound and outbound packets/second throughput after IP or AS validation.
+Inbound Bits/s Inbound bits/second throughput after IP or AS validation and usage percent.
+Outbound Bits/s Outbound bits/second throughput after IP or AS validation and usage percent.
+IPs (Int / Ext) Number of IP addresses that send or receive traffic.
 The Int(ernal)/Ext(ernal) IPs are the IPs inside/outside the IP Zone.
 The Top Generator parameter from the Sensor configuration enables or disables the monitoring of external IPs.
-Flows/s The number of flows per second received by the Flow Sensor.
-Flows Delay Because traffic data must be aggregated first, flow devices export flows with a delay.
+Flows/s Number of flows per second received by the Flow Sensor.
+Flows Delay Because traffic data must be aggregated first, flow devices export flows with a configured delay.
 Some devices export flows much later than the configured delay and this field contains the maximum flows delay detected by the Flow Sensor.
-The Flow Sensor cannot run with delays of over 5 minutes.
-To minimize the RAM usage and optimize the performance of the Flow Sensor process, the flows must be exported as soon as possible.
-Dropped The number of unaccounted flows.
-A high number indicates a performance problem with the Sensor or a network connectivity issue with the flow exporter.
-CPU% The percentage of CPU resources used by the Flow Sensor process.
-RAM The amount of RAM used by the Flow Sensor process.
-Start Time The date when the Flow Sensor started.

-Server The server that runs the Flow Sensor.
+Flow Sensor cannot run with flow delays of over 5 minutes.
+Dropped Number of unaccounted flows.
+A high number indicates a performance problem of the Flow Sensor or a network connectivity issue with the flow exporter.
+CPU% Percentage of CPU resources used by the Flow Sensor process.
+RAM Amount of RAM used by the Flow Sensor process.
+Start Time When the Flow Sensor started.
+Server Which server runs the Flow Sensor.
 Click it to open a new tab with data specific to the server.
 Administrators and operators can right-click to open the Server Configuration window.